broadinstitute/gnomad-blog/content/posts/2022-01-the-addition-of-short-tandem-repeat-calls-to-gnomad.md

 ### Disease-Associated Loci

 We collected and curated known pathogenic loci from sources such as [[Depienne 2021](https://pubmed.ncbi.nlm.nih.gov/33811808/)], [STRipy](https://stripy.org/database), [OMIM](https://www.omim.org/), and [GeneReviews](https://www.ncbi.nlm.nih.gov/books/NBK1116/).
-This yielded a catalog of 59 unique loci with the following characteristics:
+This yielded a catalog of 60 unique loci with the following characteristics:

 <figure>
-   <figcaption>STR Loci Inheritance Modes</figcaption>
+   <figcaption>Locus Inheritance Modes</figcaption>
    <img alt="STR Loci Inheritance Modes" src="../images/2022/01/str_inheritance_mode_pie_chart.png" height=280/>
 </figure>

 <figure>
-   <figcaption>STR Loci Genomic Regions</figcaption>
+   <figcaption>Locus Genomic Regions</figcaption>
    <img alt="STR Loci Genomic Regions" src="../images/2022/01/str_genomic_region_pie_chart.png" height=300 />
 </figure>

 <figure>
-   <figcaption>STR Loci Motif Sizes</figcaption>
+   <figcaption>Locus Motif Sizes</figcaption>
    <img alt="STR Loci Motif Sizes" src="../images/2022/01/str_motif_length_histogram.png" width=480 />
 </figure>

 ### Technical Details

-To genotype the 59 STR loci with disease associations, we chose to use ExpansionHunter [[Dolzhenko 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5668946/)] because 1) we found that it had the best accuracy among existing tools for detecting expansions at disease-associated loci across a wide range of repeat sizes — both shorter and longer than read length, and 2) it’s now widely used for STR research and diagnosis in rare disease cohorts, including in [[Ibanez 2020](https://www.biorxiv.org/content/10.1101/2020.11.06.371716v1)], [[Stranneheim 2021](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-021-00855-5)], [[van der Sanden 2021](https://pubmed.ncbi.nlm.nih.gov/33846582/)].
+To genotype the 60 disease-associated repeat loci, we chose to use ExpansionHunter [[Dolzhenko 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5668946/)] because 1) we found that it had the best accuracy among existing tools for detecting expansions at disease-associated loci across a wide range of repeat sizes — both shorter and longer than read length, and 2) it’s now widely used for STR research and diagnosis in rare disease cohorts, including in [[Ibanez 2020](https://www.biorxiv.org/content/10.1101/2020.11.06.371716v1)], [[Stranneheim 2021](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-021-00855-5)], [[van der Sanden 2021](https://pubmed.ncbi.nlm.nih.gov/33846582/)].

-In order to run ExpansionHunter on these 59 loci, we generated an ExpansionHunter [variant catalog](https://github.com/broadinstitute/str-analysis/tree/main/str_analysis/variant_catalogs) that specifies the reference coordinates and motif of each locus.
+In order to run ExpansionHunter on these 60 loci, we generated an ExpansionHunter [variant catalog](https://github.com/broadinstitute/str-analysis/tree/main/str_analysis/variant_catalogs) that specifies the reference coordinates and motif of each locus.

-We then ran an [I/O-optimized version](https://github.com/bw2/ExpansionHunter#note) of [ExpansionHunter v5](https://github.com/Illumina/ExpansionHunter) on the 19,241 gnomAD v3.1 samples for which the raw read data files were still available.
-We also ran [REViewer](https://github.com/Illumina/REViewer) to generate read visualizations for all samples at all 59 loci.
+We then ran an [I/O-optimized version](https://github.com/bw2/ExpansionHunter#note) of [ExpansionHunter v5](https://github.com/Illumina/ExpansionHunter) on the 18,511 gnomAD v3.1 samples for which the raw read data files were still available.
+We also ran [REViewer](https://github.com/Illumina/REViewer) to generate read visualizations for all samples at all 60 loci.
 Finally, we used python scripts in the [STR-analysis repo](https://github.com/broadinstitute/str-analysis) to aggregate results and generate the STR data file available for download.

 ExpansionHunter gives users the option to specify off-target regions which allow it to more accurately estimate large expansion sizes beyond fragment length (> ~350bp).
 However, off-target regions also increase the chance that ExpansionHunter will overestimate some genotypes.
 For more information about off-target regions, see [[Dolzhenko 2017](https://pubmed.ncbi.nlm.nih.gov/28887402/)] and [[Mousavi 2019](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6735967/)].
 In our experience with STR genotyping in rare disease cohorts, we have found that it is best to first run ExpansionHunter without off-target regions, even for loci such as *DMPK* or *C9orf72* where we see very large expansions.
 Although this produces underestimated genotypes in some highly-expanded samples, these genotypes still turn out to be outliers relative to other individuals in the cohort, and can therefore be flagged and re-genotyped later using off-target regions.
 After considering the trade-offs, we chose to display only the results generated without using off-target regions.
 However, we provide results from running ExpansionHunter both with and without off-target regions in the [downloadable data file](https://gnomad.broadinstitute.org/downloads#v3-short-tandem-repeats).
 Additionally, we share two sets of [variant catalogs](https://github.com/broadinstitute/str-analysis/tree/main/str_analysis/variant_catalogs) — both with and without off-target regions.